Showing Work (group exhibitions/collaborations)

 1979 & 80 - University of Natal Bursary

 1976 & 78 - Academic Honours (Sec. school)

 Teaching: 1983 - current

-2018 Art Intensive classes at Horizon School, Snells Beach
+2018 - Art Intensive classes, Horizon School, Snells Beach, Rodney

-2006-17 Consultant/specialist tutor for Performance Technology/Set Design/Publicity Design, Drama Department, Kingsway School, Orewa
+2006-17, Consultant/specialist tutor for Performance Technology/Set Design/Publicity Design at Drama Department, Kingsway School, Orewa

-2001/2 Art History Tutor; Established the 1st year Art History Foundation Course; Hungry Creek Art and Craft School, Puhoi
+2001-03, Art History Tutor; Established 1st year Art History Foundation Course; Hungry Creek Art and Craft School, Puhoi

 Scenic Design projects

 Kingsway School Productions - at Centrestage Theatre, Orewa